complexlogic/rsgain/README.md

 | Wavpack                              | .wv                         |
 | Windows Media Audio (WMA)            | .wma                        |

 1. *Support for HE-AAC and xHE-AAC are available via the Fraunhofer AAC library.
 On Windows, the statically-linked FFmpeg already includes support, so no further action is required.
-On Unix platforms, you will need to check if your build of FFmpeg was complied with the '--enable-libfdk-aac' option, and compile it yourself if necessary*
+On Unix platforms, you will need to check if your build of FFmpeg was compiled with the '--enable-libfdk-aac' option, and compile it yourself if necessary*
 2. *Stream Version 8 (SV8) supported only.
 If you have files in the older SV7 format, you can convert them losslessly to SV8*

 ## Usage